The space of foliations on projective spaces in positive characteristic: Closed logarithmic 1 -forms and their residues

 has codimension at least three. \end{enumerate} \end{lemma} \begin{proof} We prove the equivalence by considering both directions.

 First, suppose that $D$ is normal crossing in codimension two.
-Then, there exists a closed subset $S\subset X$ of codimension at least three such that for every $x \in D-S$, the germ of $D$ at $x$ is either smooth or, in a suitable étale neighborhood, equal to the sum of two smooth irreducible divisors, say $H_1$ and $H_2$, intersecting transversely.
+Then, there exists a closed subset $S\subset X$ of codimension at least three such that $\restr{D}{X-S}$ is a normal crossing divisor.
+We may assume that $S$ also contains all loci where three or more irreducible components of $D$ meet, since these have codimension at least three in $X$.
+Consequently, for every $x \in D-S$, the germ of $D$ at $x$ is either smooth or, in a suitable étale neighborhood, equal to the sum of exactly two smooth irreducible divisors, say $H_1$ and $H_2$, intersecting transversely.
 In the first case, if we take $v \in T_{X,x}$ with value at $x$ not contained in the kernel of $dh$ then $v(h)$ is a unity.
-In the second case we take $v_1, v_2 \in T_{X,x}$ such that \begin{enumerate} \item the value of $v_1$ at $x$ is transverse to $T_{H_1}(x) := T_{H_1} / \mathfrak m_x T_{H_1}$ and contained in $T_{H_2}(x)$; and \item the value of $v_2$ at $x$ is transverse to $T_{H_2}(x)$ and contained in $T_{H_1}(x)$. \end{enumerate} A simple computation shows that the determinant
+In the second case we take $v_1, v_2 \in T_{X,x}$ such that \begin{enumerate} \item the value of $v_1$ at $x$ is transverse to $T_{H_1}(x) := T_{H_1} / \mathfrak m_x T_{H_1}$ and contained in $T_{H_2}(x) := T_{H_2} / \mathfrak m_x T_{H_2}$; and \item the value of $v_2$ at $x$ is transverse to $T_{H_2}(x)$ and contained in $T_{H_1}(x)$. \end{enumerate} A simple computation shows that the determinant

 is a unit in $\mathcal O_{X,x}$.
 Consequently, $I(D)_x$ contains a unit for every $x \in X-S$.
 Thus, the variety defined by $I(D)$ has codimension at least $3$ as wanted.